sibalzer/impfbot/README.en.md

 - **\[COMMON\]**: General settings
-  - `birthday` - birthday to be queried.
+  - `birthday` - Birthday to be queried.
 Example: `23.06.1912`.
   - `gruppengroesse` - Size of the group for which an appointment is requested (2 to 15).
 Example: `5`
-  - `postleitzahl` - five-digit zip code for your vaccination center.
+  - `postleitzahl` - Five-digit zip code for your vaccination center.
 Example: `49123`
 - **\[EMAIL\]**: Email settings
   - `enable` - Specifies whether emails should be sent. `true` if yes, `false` otherwise.
   - `sender` - The email address from which the notifications should be sent.
 Example: `sender@server.tld`.